-Another major barrier for organizations seeking to improve engagement is figuring out how to drive employee engagement.
-That’s where an employee engagement survey plays its biggest role.
+Another major barrier for organizations is figuring out how to drive employee engagement.
+That’s where an employee survey plays its biggest role.
 Have you properly defined engagement as it relates to your organization? – check.
-Have you clearly focused-in on the areas where your organization wants to improve engagement? – check.
+Have you clearly focused-in on the areas where your organization wants to improve? – check.
 Have you selected a series of measurements that align with your definition and focus? – check.

-The employee engagement survey susses out levels of engagement across different drivers — factors like work environment, innovation, leadership, and personal growth — and highlights the relationships between them.
-It gives the necessary information to decide what engagement drivers need to be improved and points to what resources, demands, and processes are most strongly related to each area of engagement.
-These then become the focus of engagement interventions.
+The employee engagement survey susses out levels across different drivers — factors like work environment, innovation, leadership, and personal growth — and highlights the relationships between them.
+It gives the necessary information to decide what drivers need to be improved and points to what resources, demands, and processes are most strongly related to each area of engagement.

-The fifth major reason behind slowed or stagnating engagement is how we strategically and purposefully integrate employee engagement into all other activities in our organizations (or don’t).
+The fifth major reason behind slowed or stagnating engagement is how we strategically and purposefully integrate it into all other activities in our organizations (or don’t).

 This is not a stand-alone initiative it’s the development of “an organization-wide engagement strategy that results in substantive, enduring changes to employee engagement,” Sak’s concludes.